-'Delegation' involves one practitioner asking another to provide care on behalf of the delegating practitioner while he or she retains overall responsibility for the care of the patient or client.
-'Referral' involves one practitioner sending a patient or client to obtain an opinion or treatment from another practitioner.
+Delegation involves one practitioner asking another person or member of staff to provide care on behalf of the delegating practitioner while that practitioner retains overall responsibility for the care of the patient or client.

+Referral involves one practitioner sending a patient or client to obtain an opinion or treatment from another practitioner.
 Referral usually involves the transfer (in part) of responsibility for the care of the patient or client, usually for a defined time and a particular purpose, such as care that is outside the referring practitioner's expertise or scope of practice.

-'Handover' is the process of transferring all responsibility to another practitioner.
+Handover is the process of transferring all responsibility to another practitioner.